Antoni Kępiński: Axiological psychiatry

-Another axiological theme in Kępiński's psychiatry was his view on the nature of neuroses, especially schizophrenia.
-According to that view, neuroses may be seen as distortions of the hierarchy of values which is one of the key aspects of the information metabolism process occurring in the organism of the patient.
-Therapeutic work should lead to formation of a healthy hierarchy of value, allowing the patient to interact with reality in a balanced manner.
-Axiological take on psychopathology was seen as something unique and new in Polish psychiatry.
-It opened the way for new directions of research, and due to that some reviewers recognized Kępiński's works as the foundation for a new branch of psychiatry.
+Another axiological theme in Kępiński's psychiatry was his view on the nature of psychoses, especially schizophrenia.
+According to that view, psychosis may be seen as distortions of the hierarchy of values which is one of the key aspects of the information metabolism process occurring in the organism of the patient.
+He contended that therapeutic work could lead to the formation of a healthy hierarchy of values, allowing the patient to interact with reality in a more balanced manner.
+His axiological take on psychopathology was seen as something unique and new in Polish psychiatry.
+It opened the way for new directions of research, such that some reviewers recognised Kępiński's works as the foundation for a new branch of psychiatry.

 Information metabolism

 Information metabolism is a psychological theory of interaction between biological organisms and their environment based on information processing.
 The most detailed description of information metabolism concept was given by Kępiński in his book Melancholy (1974).
 In this model, the living organism is considered an open system as understood by von Bertalanffy.
 Living beings are characterized by ability to increase and maintain their own negentropy - an idea popularized in Schrödinger's book What is life?.
 This ability makes the difference between them and inanimate objects which obey the increase of entropy principle.
 The body retains the same basic structure, although its building elements (molecules) are replaced quite frequently in anabolic and catabolic processes.
 The energy derived from food and oxygen is spent on securing the integrity of the organism.
 To refer to anabolic and catabolic processes in cells Kępiński used the term "energy metabolism".
 Any activity of an organism is an informational sign to other beings.
 Activities in the physical realm are reactions to changes perceived in the external or internal reality of the organism.
 Bearing that in mind, the psyche can be seen as the information-processing unit.
 As emphasized by Kępiński, psychological structure of an individual remains relatively stable despite an ongoing exchange of information, analogically to the physical structure subject to energy metabolism.

 In his books, Kępiński explained various mental conditions as disorders and imbalances of the information metabolism in general and its inherent value structure in particular.
 During his life, Kępiński mentioned that his model of information metabolism is not complete.
 The work upon it was interrupted by his illness and death.